 Caroline is Head of Operational Delivery at DAZN Group.
 She shares more about her about her career highlights & challenges to date, including her work at ITV and the DPP.
 She also explores the future of sports broadcasting.
 Interviewed by Rise Advisory Board member, Anna Lockwood.
 Delivered in partnership with the IABM.

-In conversation with Sarah Wells & Nayana Shetty from the Financial Times
+Sarah Wells & Nayana Shetty, the Financial Times

 Rise board member, Tanya Rai interviews Sarah Wells and Nayana Shetty from the Financial Times.
 Sarah and Nayana share what the culture is like at FT, how diversity plays an important role more specifically within their tech teams and what the Chaos Engineering principle is!